myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 > Message:\
 > The twelve [**Hexagonal Canvases**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md) first looked like media for works.
 White, empty, not yet declaring their artists, not yet revealing their artworks, only present as spaces that waited.
 In the **0101 Universe**, they were represented by twelve one-of-one NFTs.
 In the first stage, each NFT only displayed a photograph of an empty canvas.
 The artwork was unrevealed.
 The artist was also unrevealed.
 The canvas number was already there, but the body of the work had not yet declared itself.
 >
-> That first stage was important because it showed the rawest form of [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md): a promised space before content.
+> That first stage was important because it showed the rawest form of [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md): A promised space before content.
 Many people think a work begins when an image is visible.
 But sometimes a work begins when a space is announced as a place that will guard something.
 An empty canvas is not emptiness.
 It is a silent contract among what has not yet been born, those who will make it, those who will own it, and those who will be left behind if no one believes.
 >
 > No one bought or made an offer in the first stage.
 In the market, that could be called failure.
 In [**Conservation**](../../02-the-creations.../waivfves-1/24.-conserve-roty-broi.md), that could be called the first calibration.
 Not every door is immediately recognized as a door when it still looks like a white wall.
 >